A global map of how Field Notes, operational patterns, and Doctrine entries connect across the site.

 - Field Note: Sorting the 20-Year Backpack

-- Field Note: Integration Debt vs Temporal Arbitrage
+- Field Note: When Short-Term Integration Creates Long-Term Debt

 - The Scalpel vs. The Swiss Army Knife: When Solo Integration Beats Federation